General thesis criteria

 Generally, a research article may be used only as a part of one compilation thesis or reported in one monograph only.
 The following additional guidelines are given:

-- If the contribution of two doctoral student in the research is significant, a thesis can include – with well-justified reasons –research articles, which have been or will be used also as original articles of another dissertation.
+- If the contribution of two doctoral researchers in the research is significant, a thesis can include – with well-justified reasons –research articles, which have been or will be used also as original articles of another dissertation.
 The same research article can be used in a maximum of two dissertations, unless it is an exceptionally significant publication with a large working group cooperation.
-The cooperation and the reasoning for the usage of the publication in two disserations must be detailed by the student and the principal supervisor as an appendix to the permission to defend.
+The cooperation and the reasoning for the usage of the publication in two disserations must be detailed by the doctoral researcher and the principal supervisor as an appendix to the permission to defend.

 - The first (or primary) author has the priority to use the article in his or her dissertation.
 If someone else wishes to use the research article in question as a part of his or her dissertation, he or she must have a written permission from all the authors and supervisor of the research.
 (In case of an international multicenter study or other similar large set of authors, only signatures for the first author, last author (if he/she is not the supervisor) and corresponding author are needed.)

 - The number of such joint publications, which are used in multiple theses, may comprise no more than a half of the number of research articles of a dissertation.

 - In all cases in which the same publication is used in multiple theses, all University of Oulu doctoral researchers must report the plan to their DTC as soon as the plan is known and latest as an appendix to the permission to defend application.
 A natural times include the research plan approval and follow-up-group meeting report.
 DTC Chair can give a permission to special arrangements.

 - The defence permission application must be appended with a written justification of the sufficiency of the contribution by the doctoral researcher and the principal supervisor.
 Those must also be presented to the follow-up-group in its last meeting.